 Except for reasonable expenses incurred in realizing on a security interest, the agreement with respect to a consumer credit transaction may not provide for any charges as a result of default by the consumer other than those authorized by K.S.A.
-16a-1-101 through 16a-9-102.
-A provision in violation of this section is unenforceable.
+16a-1-101 et seq., and amendments thereto.
+A provision in violation of this section shall be unenforceable.